Dasarro/AI-Genetic-Algorithm/readme.md

 |Segment count|20             |
 |Intersections|1000           |

-> **Note**: Values can be easily changed through the parameters passed to the main function, which can be used e.g. to optimise the result only for path lengths, without considering number of segments.
-The values could not work that well in other scenarios that the given tasks – for instance when board size would be so big that getting 1000 points penalty by intersecting another path is still better than finding another solution with bigger number of segments and longer paths.
+> **Note**: Values can be easily changed through the parameters passed to the main function, which can be used e.g. to optimise the result only for path lengths, without considering the number of segments.
+The values could not work that well in other scenarios that the given tasks – for instance when board size would be so big that getting 1000 points penalty by intersecting another path is still better than finding another solution with a bigger number of segments and longer paths.

 ## Start parameters